michaelcale/books/books/go/0370-http-server/010-hello-world.md

 Score: 13
 SOId: 2703
 ---
-The typical way to begin writing webservers in golang is to use the standard library `net/http` module.
+The typical way to begin writing webservers in Go is to use the standard library `net/http` module.

 There is also a tutorial for it [here](https://golang.org/doc/articles/wiki/).